Software Development, Past And Present Shortfalls

 In conclusion, there is enough prior art here to imagine that huge innovation is coming in terms of the way we build applications, making AI bots good companions to business analysts, architects, developers, testers, and ops folks during the entire application development lifecycle, augmenting their overall analysis, design, development, testing, and deployment intelligence and capabilities.
 In a nutshell, the era of making development, testing, and deployment of software, as well as the building and deployment of AI models themselves, more autonomous is here and developing rapidly.
 You can read more about this prior art in our research on autonomous testing and autonomous development (both automation-focused machine learning and model operations), which automates the building of AI-infused apps themselves.

 We believe these and other recent advances in AI will enable automated application generation from application design artifacts and will dramatically change the future of work for application development and delivery pros.
-Want to know how?
-Look out for our next blog, Prepare For AI That Learns To Code Your Enterprise Applications (Part 2), coming soon.
+Want to know more?
+Look out for our next blog, Prepare For AI That Learns To Code Your Enterprise Applications (Part 2).